Jonesboro, Arkansas: Points of interest

 The Bradbury Art Museum presents exhibitions of contemporary art in a variety of media, showcasing regional, national, and international artists.
 It also features biannual student exhibitions from the ASU Department of Art.
 The museum is located within the Fowler Center and is free and open to the public.

-The Forum Theatre, located in historic downtown Jonesboro, is home to the Foundation of Arts, a regional non-profit organization that offers community theatre, art, dance, drama, and music programs.
-The Forum hosts several productions each year, with auditions open to the public.
+The Forum Theatre, located in historic downtown Jonesboro, is home to the Foundation of Arts, a regional nonprofit organization that offers community theatre, art, dance, drama, and music programs.
+The forum hosts several productions each year, with auditions open to the public.

 The Delta Symphony Orchestra, the only professional symphony orchestra in Northeast Arkansas, has served the region for more than four decades.
 It presents a variety of concerts and educational programs and is known for its commitment to artistic excellence and community engagement.

 The First National Bank Arena (formerly the Convocation Center) was completed in 1987 and can host events ranging from concerts and conventions to sporting events and trade shows.
 The arena seats up to 11,500 for concerts and 10,529 for basketball games and includes banquet space, meeting rooms, and a lecture hall.

 The Craighead County Jonesboro Public Library is a full-service facility located in downtown Jonesboro.
-It offers print and digital collections, a Children’s Library, and community programs throughout the year.
+It offers print and digital collections, a children's library, and community programs throughout the year.

 The Jonesboro Parks and Recreation Department manages more than 26 parks and four cemeteries covering over 900 acres.
 Facilities include athletic fields, water features, community centers, trails, and numerous recreational programs and events.

 Historic Downtown Jonesboro is home to galleries, boutiques, restaurants, and performance venues such as the Forum Theatre.
 The area serves as the center for arts and entertainment in the city.

-Visit Jonesboro serves as the city’s tourism and visitor information hub, promoting events, attractions, dining, and lodging across the area.
+Visit Jonesboro serves as the city's tourism and visitor information hub, promoting events, attractions, dining, and lodging across the area.